daisylb/config/README.md

 This repository is essentially my dotfiles for my local machine, with a bit of extra configuration magic.

+It replaces a previous version that used a Chef cookbook.
+The reason for replacing it with a custom script is that every time I used it, I spent a fair chunk of time updating my configuration to match what had changed in the Chef universe since I touched it last.
+As an added bonus, this way is simpler and faster.

 ## How to use

 - Clone this repository somewhere.